Start with a FREE confidential care review

 Mountain West Care offers treatment programs that focus on outpatient support, structure, and a supportive environment designed to help people move toward lasting recovery.
 Programs often take a holistic approach that addresses both addiction and mental health challenges, with care tailored to your situation using proven therapy methods, steady support, and coordination when needed.

-Intensive Outpatient Program (IOP)
+Intensive Outpatient

-Intensive outpatient treatment, often called IOP, is a more structured option for people who need consistent support several days per week while continuing daily life.
+Intensive outpatient treatment, often called IOP, is a more structured option for people who need consistent support three days per week while continuing daily life.
 It includes a mix of group and individual care, with flexible scheduling that supports individual goals — including job search efforts, employment, and family responsibilities.

 What IOP can include:

-• Group therapy, offered both virtually and in person, in small group settings to ensure each participant’s voice is heard and valued.
+- Group therapy, offered both virtually and in person, in small group settings to ensure each participant’s voice is heard and valued.

-• Individual counseling that supports long term sobriety through practical coping strategies
+- Individual counseling that supports long term sobriety through practical coping strategies

-• Clear accountability, so you are supported without feeling overwhelmed
+- Clear accountability, so you are supported without feeling overwhelmed

-• Tools for managing stress, cravings, and high-risk situations
+- Tools for managing stress, cravings, and high-risk situations

 IOP works well for many people who want strong support, but do not need 24 hour residential care.